-By Jim Cranston on June 6, 2013
+By Jim Cranston on January 10, 2023

 Think about a time that you've reached out to a prospective client and received no response.
-There are many reasons voice mails and emails go unreturned, but analyzing the message can improve your chances for success in the future.
-Let's look at two scenarios:
+There are many reasons voicemails and emails go unreturned.
+It could be that something personal is going on with the recipient and you won't know that.
+In general though, analyzing the message can improve your chances for success in the future.

+Let's look at two scenarios.

 Scenario #1: You call a prospective client and leave a voicemail suggesting lunch.
-Your message concludes with "call me when you get a chance and we'll schedule a time to get together".
+Your message concludes with "call me when you get a chance and we'll schedule a time to get together."

 The issue: You haven't provided any value to the prospective client (assuming the recipient isn't broke and hungry).
-My assumption is most or your contacts are busy, so the value of a one hour lunch for no apparent reason is not a compelling reason to meet.
+My assumption is most of your contacts are busy, so the value of a one-hour lunch for no apparent reason is not a compelling reason to meet.